denizalti/denizalti.github.io/index.markdown

 ### Latest News

-- Moved to the Google Research on to focus on building smart systems full-time.
+- Moved to Google Research to focus on building learned systems full-time.
 May, 2021

 - Accepted to serve as a PC Member for [FAST'22](https://www.usenix.org/conference/fast22).
 April, 2021